smeingast/PNICER/README.md

 For an introduction to the basic tools available in **PNICER**, please refer to the jupyter notebook provided with this package:

 [PNICER introduction notebook](https://github.com/smeingast/PNICER/blob/master/notebooks/pnicer.ipynb)

-In the near future (April - May 2017) we plan to implement advanced extinction mapping tools and we will also soon provide the complete API of PNICER.
-If you have any questions, I am always happy to receive feedback (both positive and negative).